nashville-software-school/FEWDD-milestones/4-modern-javascript-developer/resources/MJ_GRUNT_SETUP.md

 }
 ```

-In the CLI, make sure you are still in the `lib` directory.
+Make sure you are still in the `lib` directory.
 Now run `npm install` to install all those packages.

 > **Windows users:** If you are running Windows, you may need to run `npm install --no-bin-link` instead so that no symlinks are created in the process (Windows no like symlinks).